Salicylic acid on the face

 • creams,

-• micellar waters - complement the action of other cosmetics.
+• micellar waters - complement the action of other skincare products.

-What ingredients can be combined with salicylic acid, and what combinations should be avoided?
+What ingredients can salicylic acid be combined with, and what combinations should be avoided?

-To effectively use salicylic acid and avoid irritation, combine it with appropriate substances.
-Focus on ingredients that are moisturizing, soothing, and regenerating, such as:
+To effectively use salicylic acid and avoid irritation, combine it with suitable substances.
+Focus on moisturizing, soothing, and regenerating ingredients such as:

 • hyaluronic acid,